Munga Plains camp, wide view across the deck

 The Place

-An intimate camp in wood, canvas, and thatch.
+An intimate camp built with care and purpose.

 The yoga shala facing the open plains